Last updated: 26 September 2020

 Individiual absences due to self-isolation

-If a child in school has to self- isolate and is unable to attend school, they will still have full access to English and Maths lessons.
+Children who are well enough to work are expected to access class English and Maths lessons daily.
 This will help children to still get quality first teaching and stay on track with the curriculum despite not being able to attend school.

 Bubble closures & whole-school closures